aleximorin/USRA-2020-AlexiMorin/old/README.md

   - Code used to generate maps for mentionned glaciers.
 Inspired the pyGM library.

 - compare_every_glaciers.py and comparing_models.py
-  - Code used at the beginning of the summer to compute the error from the test cases from ITMIX (see https://tc.copernicus.org/articles/11/949/2017/)
+  - Code used at the beginning of the summer to compute the error from the test cases from [ITMIX](https://tc.copernicus.org/articles/11/949/2017/)
   - Writing this code served as good practice for learning to manipulate georeferenced data and is probably bad.
 It also inspired the need and creation of the pyGM tool.

 Data: